sampsmith/Delta_Robot_Sim_Open/SOFTWARE_ARCHITECTURE.md

 **Advantages**:
 - Can adjust trajectory in real-time
-- Lower memory usage on Teensy
+- Lower memory usage on NUCLEO-H7S3L8
 - More responsive to changes

 **Use case**: General purpose, dynamic control